Roger Cohen: Iran

 Cohen wrote a series of articles for The New York Times in February 2009 about a trip to Iran.
 In his writings he expressed opposition to military action against Iran and encouraged negotiations between the United States and the Islamic Republic.
 He remarked that Iranian Jews were relatively well treated—there is still a community there unlike in Iraq, Syria and many other Middle Eastern states—and said the Jewish community was "living, working and worshiping in relative tranquility."
 He also described the hospitality that he received in Iran, stating that "I'm a Jew and have seldom been treated with such consistent warmth as in Iran."
 Like all foreign correspondents working in Iran he was obliged to work with a translator and fixer approved by the Iranian regime.
 The fixer was honest enough to tell him he, like everyone in that role, had to file a brief report each evening on their activities.

-He was later criticised by Flynt Leverett and Hillary Mann Leverett in the New York Review of Books for trumpeting what they said were baseless accusations of electoral fraud in the 2009 Presidential election.
+Cohen was later criticised by Flynt Leverett and Hillary Mann Leverett in the New York Review of Books for trumpeting what they said were baseless accusations of electoral fraud in the 2009 Presidential election.
 Mahmoud Ahmadinejad, the incumbent, was declared victorious amid a wave of repressive violence.
 Cohen, who was one of the last international journalists on the ground covering the violence, replied that the pair were guilty of, amongst other things, "a cavalier disregard for the Islamic Republic's intermittent brutality", and were "apologists without a conscience".